mnie-fallback/MNie.github.io/_posts/2018-03-11-VisualStudioVsFSharp.md

 `project file is incomplete. expected imports are missing`

 Dust, delete obj/bin folders for F# projects and C# projects having references for F# projects helped to load the entire solution.
-Success!<br\>
+Success!

 The next step was to build the entire solution.
 Potentially everything should works fine.
 Of course, as it happens in such situations, everything did not work.
 One of the projects stated that he can not find the dll file of one of the referenced projects.
 I looked quickly at whether the reference is really added to that project.
 It turned out that this project has an old csproj file format.
 Because of that Visual Studio, shows this information in Solution Explorer: